Skip to content

 Martin Berlet: In principle, we cannot and are not allowed to make any medical statements about the individual test results.

 Martin Berlet: Indeed.
 We are currently testing an epiSmoke and a skinAge test.
-The epiAge test is of course constantly being “improved” and the mathematical model is being adapted as the amount of data increases.
+The epiAge test is of course also constantly being "improved" and the mathematical model is being adapted as the amount of data increases.
 But this is a completely normal process.

 MoleQlar: The epiAge test takes an average of 6-8 weeks.
 What happens during this time?
 Why is the waiting time for the result “so long”?

-MoleQlar: In a recent study Mongelli et al. the biological age of 117 COVID-19 survivors and compared it to 144 uninfected volunteers.
+MoleQlar: In a recent study Mongelli et al. examined the biological age of 117 COVID-19 survivors and compared it with 144 uninfected volunteers.
 The results show a significant increase in biological age in the group after recovering from SARS-CoV-2 infection compared to the healthy study participants.
-The SARS-CoV-2 virus obviously has an influence on epigenetics.
-Can it be assumed that these changes are permanent?
+Obviously, the SARS-CoV-2 virus has an influence on the epigeneticsCan we assume that these changes are permanent?
 Have similar changes been observed in other infections of a bacterial or viral nature?

 MoleQlar: And one last question: What makes the epiAge test unique?
 What sets it apart from competing products?